School of the Holy Beast

 School of the Holy Beast a.k.a.
 Convent of the Sacred Beast (聖獣学園, Seijū gakuen) is a film in the nunsploitation subgenre of Pinky violence made by Toei Company in 1974.
+The film is also known as The Transgressor.

 Plot

-A young woman (Yumi Takigawa) becomes a nun at the Sacred Heart Convent to find out what happened to her mother years earlier.
+A young woman Maya (Yumi Takigawa) becomes a nun at the Sacred Heart Convent to find out what happened to her mother Michiko years earlier.
 She encounters a lesbian mother superior, lecherous archbishops, and uncovers many dark secrets.
 The convent also practices brutal discipline and encourages masochistic rituals such as self-flagellation.
 In one scene, two nuns are forced to strip to the waist and whip each other severely with heavy floggers.
-Later, Takigawa is tortured and whipped by a group of nuns armed with rose-thorns.
+Later, Maya is tortured and whipped by a group of nuns armed with rose-thorns.
+Eventually she discovers the seemingly kind priest of the abbey raped her mother and hanged her, revealing that he is her father.
+After killing the mother superior, Maya sleeps with her father before revealing her true identity, and stabbing him in the back with a crucifix.